-- A. Quality Assurance reviews are federally mandated to provide: - 1.
-A systematic method of measuring the validity of the Food Assistance Program caseload; - 2.
-A basis for determining error rates; - 3.
+- A. Quality Assurance reviews are federally mandated to provide: - A systematic method of measuring the validity of the Food Assistance Program caseload; - A basis for determining error rates; - 3.
 A timely and continuous flow of information on which to base corrective action at all levels of administration; and, - 4.
-A basis for establishing liability for errors that exceed the federal error rate target and the State's eligibility for an increased share of federal administrative funding and/or federal high performance bonuses. - B. Reviews are conducted on: - 1.
-Active cases to determine if the household is eligible and, if eligible, whether the household is receiving the correct Food Assistance benefits. - 2.
-Negative cases to determine if households that were suspended, denied, or terminated were, in fact, not eligible to participate in the Food Assistance Program and that the household received an accurate, timely notice.
+A basis for establishing liability for errors that exceed the federal error rate target and the State's eligibility for an increased share of federal administrative funding and/or federal high performance bonuses.

+B. Reviews are conducted on:

+- 1. Active cases to determine if the household is eligible and, if eligible, whether the household is receiving the correct Food Assistance benefits. - Negative cases to determine if households that were suspended, denied, or terminated were, in fact, not eligible to participate in the Food Assistance Program and that the household received an accurate, timely notice.
 For initial applications, the notice shall be considered timely if the household is notified of the negative action within the application processing timeframes outlined in Section 4.205.2.
-For recertification applications, the notice shall be considered timely if the household is notified of the negative action in accordance with the processing timeframes outlined in Section 4.205.1.
-When notifying a household of a change in its benefits, the notice shall be considered timely if the household is considered timely if the notice shall be considered timely in the section 4.209.1.
-When notifying a household of a change in its benefits, the notice shall be considered timely if the household is notified of the timeframes outlined in Section 4.608.
+For recertification applications, the notice shall be considered timely if the household is notified of the negative action in accordance with the processing timeframes outlined in Section 4.209.1.
+When notifying a household of a change in its benefits, the notice shall be considered timely if the household is notified of the negative action in accordance with the timeframes outlined in Section 4.608.